Jim is a retired software/electrical engineer who enjoys the outdoors. He likes to challenge himself with creative projects at home.

 Plane and Sand (Sand and Sand!) the Outer Hull

-The joint where strips meet at curves in the hull are a little squared off.
+The joint where strips meet at curves in the hull is a little squared off.
 These joints need to be planed to make the hull smooth.
-The hull can then be sanded with coarse, medium and then fine sandpaper to achieve a smooth or “fair” hull.
+The hull can then be sanded with coarse, medium, and then fine sandpaper to achieve a smooth or “fair” hull.
 The Random Orbital Sander works well for this step.